quantumomics/G/facilities/README.md

 <b><i>Cluster</b></i> gives minimum 6,561 and maximum 59,049 units of molecules storage. <i>Cluster is a best possible friend for an advance scientific use, right</i>.

 ## [4.]
 G<sub><sup>Array</sup></sub>
+Array is a spun-off engineering of the [Sequømics](http://sequomics.com/), Inc. and to deal with operational molecular sciences.
+Array is a base style of non-robotics based molecule storage facility, equipped with (<b>∞<sup>Ψ.<b><i>n</i></b></sup></b>) intelligent molecular storage environment.
+Array is designed with experience to give a smart way to reduce the time of doing the fascinating research, in the field of experimental sciences.
+Array is an assembled for the personal use, the reason is very ignited simple — to do the most advanced research at the workbench.

 If 1, it is — please let me explain.